shimat/opencvsharp/README.md

 * OpenCvSharp wraps more OpenCV's functions than SharperCV and OpenCVDotNet.
 * Many classes of OpenCvSharp implement IDisposable.
 There is no need to manage unsafe resources.
 * OpenCvSharp does not force object-oriented programming style on you.
 You can also call native-style OpenCV functions.
-* OpenCvSharp provides functions for converting from IplImage into Bitmap(GDI+) or WriteableBitmap(WPF).
+* OpenCvSharp provides functions for converting from Mat/IplImage into Bitmap(GDI+) or WriteableBitmap(WPF).
 * OpenCvSharp can work on [Mono](www.mono-project.com/).
 It can run on any platform which [Mono](www.mono-project.com/) supports (e.g. Linux and MacOSX).

 -----